ClaudiaInSweden/hanneles_art_gallery/README.md

 A monthly newsletter will be created using Mailchimp services.
 The newsletter will contain information about new paintings available in the shop but also act as "appetizer" as we will tell some background stories about the making of the paintings and the inspiration behind it.
 It will also include information about exhibitions and other events.

 Users can easily find and subsribe to the newsletter on the Home Page of Hanneles Art Gallery.
-Only an email address and password are necessary to subscribe.
+Only an email address is necessary to subscribe.
 All administration will be handled [by Mailchimps services](https://mailchimp.com/).

 ![Newsletter subscription](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/Subscribe.jpg)